• IWCN Connect

 • Receive confirmation of enrolment

-• Arrange your visa (when coming from outside the EU/EEA or Switserland)
+• Arrange your visa (when coming from outside the EU/EEA or Switzerland)

-• Arrange your residence permit (when coming from outside the EU/EEA or Switserland)
+• Arrange your residence permit (when coming from outside the EU/EEA or Switzerland)

 • Arrange travel insurance